Xubuntu/xubuntu-website-next/_articles/series/getting-started-development/building-xubuntu-documentation-package-locally.md

 The Xubuntu documentation, shipped with every release of Xubuntu, is in fact a package that can be built locally, on your computer.

-By default, Xubuntu does not come with the tools required to build the documentation package, so there is the need to prepare your system to be able to do it, by installing the required p<span style="font-weight: 400;">rerequisite packages.
-To do this, run the following command:</span>
+By default, Xubuntu does not come with the tools required to build the documentation package, so there is the need to prepare your system to be able to do it, by installing the required prerequisite packages.
+To do this, run the following command:

 `sudo apt-get build-dep xubuntu-docs`